Over the Hills and Far Away (EP)

-Over the Hills and Far Away is the first EP by Finnish symphonic metal band Nightwish, released on 25 June 2001 through Spinefarm Records in Finland, and Drakkar Records in the rest of Europe.
+Over the Hills and Far Away is the first EP by the Finnish symphonic metal band Nightwish, released on 25 June 2001 through Spinefarm Records in Finland, and Drakkar Records in the rest of Europe.
 It was also released by Toy's Factory in Japan and Century Media Records in the US.
 Bassist Sami Vänskä left the band after its recording, due to musical differences between him and Tuomas Holopainen.
 He was replaced by the bassist and male vocalist, Marko Hietala.

 The editions by Drakkar and Century Media contain different live tracks taken from the live DVD From Wishes to Eternity, recorded in Tampere, Finland, on 29 December 2000.

 The EP debuted at number one on the Finnish Singles Chart and spent twelve weeks in the top three, topping it for another four weeks and spending six weeks at number two.
 It charted for a total of 49 weeks, including two weeks in early 2004.
 The EP has been awarded double-platinum certification in Finland and has sold over 36,000 copies to date, becoming the sixth-best-selling single of all time in Finland.
 Over the Hills and Far Away entered also the European charts, in the Top 100 of Germany, Austria, France and Switzerland.